 Extreme Leaf Removal Tips

-- Start on the surface, around the edge 2-3 times, before working on the floor.
+- Start by skimming around the edge 2-3 times, then move inward.

-- Use a Leaf Gulper and/or Leaf Rakes to dredge leaves from the pool floor.
+- Use a Leaf Gulper or Leaf Rakes to dredge leaves from the floor.

 - Clean off the pool deck with a blower before starting.

 - Place a few tall trash cans on deck to dump leaves.